ssuvarnamanu/biomass-CFP/README.md

 ## Data preparation

-We provide the clean and labelled curated data as Excel sheets titled for both the notebooks.
+We provide the clean and labelled curated data as Excel sheets for both the notebooks.
 For the notebook titled "RF_Uncertainty_Parity.ipynb" use the excel sheet titled "curated_data_no_outlier" For the notebook titled "RF_NSGA_Catalysis_Optimization" use the excel sheet titled "promoter_only"